ayxg/gmash/docs/cmd-gmash-dirs-squash.md

 `gmash dirs squash [path]`

 ### Brief
-Squash empty directories in the specified path.
+Squash all directories in a given path, and move the contents up to the parent directory.
+Pass a depth greater than 1 to recursivley squash deeper directories up to the parent.

 ### Parameters:
 `-p`  `--path  [path]` \